| Welcome, Guest |

 Wrong joker result gives you minus 2

-Correct Random Badger gives you 2 points
+Correct Badger gives you 2 points

 The prize for winning the league is one rep point.

 Cup games: In the event of a draw, it's half the points if you've predicted a draw when it gets to 90 mins and the full points if it's still a draw after extra time.
 Half the points will be awarded for correctly predicting the winner of the match if it goes to penalties.
-Similarly with the badger, if your random prediction is affected by this, it'll be half the points.
+However, if you do predict a draw and it's a match that won't be going to a replay, you can get a possible extra point by stating which of the two teams you think will eventually win.

 Random score generator: I will be using the random score generator again for those who miss predicting, so we shouldn't get some people too far behind that after missing a couple of weeks they lose all interest, because I know it's not easy getting on here every week.